Rawanalmobarak/-Emotions-Evoked-from-Colors-of-Paintings-Art-Emotions/README.md

 Added Columns

-- ID = Painting ID
+- dcolor = dominant color in RGB format
-- Category = Painting style (Impressionism, realism, cubism .. etc)
-- Artist = The artist's name
-- Title =  The title of the Painting
-- Year = The year of the painting
+- rgb = a palette of the colors used in the painting in RGB format
-- Image URL = URL of the website that contains the image
+- palette = each of the color palettes names
-- Painting Info URLe =  Info of the painting link
+- dcname =  the name of the dominant color
-- Artist Info URL = Info on the artist link